julianlk522/FITM/README.md

 ### Features:

--Perform action that prompted redirect (like or copy) after redirect_to login sequence completed -Reorder tmap to submitted -> copied -> tagged
 -Edit summaries page / queries to not attribute auto summary to link author
     -Maybe have a hard-coded user named "Auto Summary" a la Auto Moderator from Reddit who auto summaries can be assigned to.
 That way they are preserved forever and it is a bit clearer that they are auto summaries.
+-Reorder tmap to submitted -> copied -> tagged
 -Top global tag cats for period top links page -Pagination
     -Home